vlfeat/autonn/README.md

 - Concise syntax for fast research prototyping, mixing math and deep network blocks freely.
 - No boilerplate code to create custom layers, implemented as Matlab functions operating on GPU arrays.
-- Minimal execution kernel for back-propagation, with a focus on speed.
+- Minimal execution kernel for backpropagation, with a focus on speed.

 Compared to the previous [wrappers](http://www.vlfeat.org/matconvnet/wrappers/) for MatConvNet, AutoNN is less verbose and has lower computational overhead.